mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 Note that the restriction to a specific IRR registry name is only used to select the correct IRR registry to retrieve the referred object and its attributes.
-When recursive resolving, if that set has references to further sets, those MUST be retrieved from a potentially different registry (either the registry specified in the `src-members` attribute if that attribute is present, or the existing source selection algorithm the IRR server currently uses if
+During recursive resolving, if that set has references to further sets, those MUST be retrieved from a potentially different registry (either the registry specified in the `src-members` attribute if that attribute is present, or the existing source selection algorithm the IRR server currently uses if